Ramin314/audio-annotation-tool/README.md

 ## Using the app

 Run `docker-compose up` from the root of the repository.
-This may take a minute or two.
+This will take a few minutes to install dependencies.

 Navigate to `localhost:3000` to view the app.